puupee/puupee-api-go/docs/PendingRenewalInfo.md

 HasGracePeriodExpiresDatePst returns a boolean if a field has been set.

-### SetGracePeriodExpiresDatePstNil

-`func (o *PendingRenewalInfo) SetGracePeriodExpiresDatePstNil(b bool)`

- SetGracePeriodExpiresDatePstNil sets the value for GracePeriodExpiresDatePst to be an explicit nil

-### UnsetGracePeriodExpiresDatePst
-`func (o *PendingRenewalInfo) UnsetGracePeriodExpiresDatePst()`

-UnsetGracePeriodExpiresDatePst ensures that no value is present for GracePeriodExpiresDatePst, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)